coder/docs/guides/ssl-certificates/route53.md

 At this point, you can return to **step 6** of the [installation](../../setup/installation.md) guide to obtain the admin credentials you need to log in.
+If you are not getting a valid certificate after redeploying, see [cert-manager's troubleshooting guide](https://cert-manager.io/docs/faq/acme/) for additional assistance.